-As you can see on the photos, the new member of the Radiomir collection is offered with its usual sandwich-style dial, but has the signature Arabic numerals replaced with baton-shaped hour markers: three singles at 3, 6, and 9 o’clock, and a doubled one at 12 o’clock.
+As you can see in the photos, the new member of the Radiomir collection is offered with its usual sandwich-style dial, but has the signature Arabic numerals replaced with baton-shaped hour markers: three singles at 3, 6, and 9 o’clock, and a doubled one at 12 o’clock.

-What is the most interesting about this layout is that it mimics a design study that has never been actually produced by Panerai as a production model: only one watch was ever made (there was a second version that also featured a subsidiary seconds sub-dial and it also never make it the production line.)
+What is the most interesting about this layout is that it mimics a design study that has never been produced by Panerai as a production model: only one watch was ever made (there was a second version that also featured a subsidiary seconds sub-dial and it also never make it the production line.)

 Very nice.
 Also, very fresh and unusual.

 Like the Luminor 1950 3 Days (PAM 372) model that was, too, revealed at the SIHH 2011 event, the PAM 373 is powered by the Calibre P.3000 hand-wound movement, which is made solely in-house, equipped with a pair of spring barrels and can run for as long as 72 hours after fully wound.
 Although the mechanism still can’t compete with double-barrel movements from such monsters as IWC that can go for a whole week and more, it still makes the hand-wound mechanism a more practical choice for those who prefer to keep their collection of timekeepers in constant rotation: as long as you don’t forget it for more than three days, the watch will still be good the next time you get it out of the safe.